44yyyy/SOAR-EDR-Project/README.md

 Since we have our detections set up, we need to forward any detections made on LimaCharlie to Tines, a SOAR platform, so that we can automate the remaining tasks on our playbook.

-Sign up for an account on https://www.tines.com/
+Sign up for an account on https://www.tines.com/.

+After we load our first Tines story, we'll see this interface.